jwiegley/ecard/ecard-org-README.md

 ## org-contacts Compatibility

-`vcard-org.el` is designed to be compatible with org-contacts.el:
+`ecard-org.el` is designed to be compatible with org-contacts.el:

 ### Compatible Features